City of Granada Orchestra

 The City of Granada and the provincial council of Andalusia founded the OCG in 1988 at the initiative of Patrick Meadows and Antonio Navarro, the Director of the Auditorio Manuel de Falla.
 Misha Rachlevsky was the founding director and artistic director.
 Juan de Udeata was the orchestra's principal conductor from 1990 to 1994.
-Subsequent principal conductors have been Josep Pons (1994–2004) and Jean-Jacques Kantorow (2004–2008).
-The current principal conductor is Andrea Marcon, since the 2012–2013 season.
+Subsequent principal conductors have been Josep Pons (1994–2004), Jean-Jacques Kantorow (2004–2008) and Andrea Marcon, a specialist in baroque music.

+Lucas Macías Navarro is the current artistic director.

 The OCG has recorded commercially for such labels as harmonia mundi.